jmlivingston/react-components-library/README.md

 - Storybook bug - shows accessibility errors on CSS Modules.
 - Storybook bug - shows accessibility errors on root elements
 - Storybook bug - Error in console: The pseudo class ":first-child" is potentially unsafe when doing server-side rendering.
+- Should we really create an index.js on prebuild.
+Feels like it encourages people to do this: import { Button } from 'react-components-library' instead of import Button from 'react-components-library/ui/Button'

+---

+## Peer Dependencies Notes

+The following come up as warnings, but we don't need to add.

+- @emotion/core - Storybook bug - https://github.com/storybookjs/storybook/issues/5919

+---